Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Detailed Chapter Notes - Physical Features of India

 6. The Islands

-India has a vast mainland and two groups of islands.
-The Lakshadweep Islands group is located close to the Malabar coast of Kerala and is composed of small coral islands.
-The Andaman and Nicobar Islands are larger and more scattered, located in the Bay of Bengal.
+India has a large mainland and two groups of islands.
+The Lakshadweep Islands group, previously called Laccadive, Minicoy, and Amindive, is situated near the Malabar coast of Kerala.
+This group consists of small coral islands that cover a total area of 32 sq km.
+Kavaratti Island is the administrative centre of Lakshadweep.
+The Andaman and Nicobar Islands are larger and more spread out, found in the Bay of Bengal, with the Andaman Islands located in the north and the Nicobar Islands in the south.

 Class 9 Geography Chapter 2 Notes - Physical Features of India